Diagnosis of acute hepatitis B virus (HBV) infection

 For more information see Hepatitis B: Testing Algorithm for Screening, Diagnosis, and Management.

 Hepatitis B virus (HBV) is a DNA virus that is endemic throughout the world.
-In the initial (acute) phase of infection, hepatitis B core antibodies (anti-HBc) consist almost entirely of the IgM antibody class and appear shortly after the onset of symptoms.
+In the initial (acute) phase of infection, hepatitis B virus core antibodies (anti-HBc) consist almost entirely of the IgM antibody class and appear shortly after the onset of symptoms.
 Anti-HBc IgM can be detected in serum and is usually present for up to 6 months after acute HBV infection.
-Anti-HBc IgM may be the only serologic marker of a recent hepatitis B infection detectable following the disappearance of hepatitis B surface antigen and prior to the appearance of hepatitis B surface antibody (ie, serologic window period).
+Anti-HBc IgM may be the only serologic marker of a recent hepatitis B infection detectable following the disappearance of hepatitis B surface antigen and prior to the appearance of hepatitis B virus surface antibody (ie, serologic window period).

 A positive result indicates recent acute hepatitis B infection.